 Extracorporeal shockwave lithotripsy is a nonsurgical treatment for kidney stones.
-Kidney stone extracorporeal shockwave therapy uses high-energy waves to break kidney stones into tiny pieces that can then be passed with urine.
+Kidney stone extracorporeal shockwave therapy uses high-energy waves to break kidney stones into tiny pieces.
+At UVA Health, our urologists have extensive experience in relieving pain from kidney stones.

-Most patients are free of stones within three months of treatment.
-Those with stones in the kidney and upper ureter have the most success with this treatment.
+Most patients are free of stones within 3 months of treatment.
+This treatment is most successful if you have stones in the kidney and upper ureter.

 We use kidney stone extracorporeal shockwave lithotripsy to remove stones that: